Space- and water heaters of the future

-Mechanical ventilation units take care of the indoor air quality (IAQ) in residential dwellings and commercial buildings.
-Compared to simple window airing they can save large amounts of energy and, if done properly, create a much healthier indoor climate.
-VHK has assisted the EU Commission DG ENER in preparing Ecodesign rules that entered into force in 2013 and is now completing a two and a half year reviewing-effort with groundbreaking new metrics.
+Energy efficiency policy is not about just saving energy, but it is about the best balance between performance and energy input.
+Our work on policy measures for ventilation is a case in point.
+Mechanical ventilation units take care of the indoor air quality (IAQ).
+Compared to simple window airing they can save large amounts of energy and –if done properly– create a much healthier indoor climate.
+VHK has assisted the EU Commission DG ENER in preparing Ecodesign rules that entered into force in 2013 and is now completing a two and a half year reviewing-effort with ground-breaking new metrics.
+Reports

 Study website: ecoventilation-review.eu

-Preparatory studies and impact assessment studies for Ecodesign and Energy Labelling contain detailled, high-quality data on 41 regulated products, subdivided in over 237 subgroups.
+Preparatory studies and impact assessment studies for Ecodesign and Energy Labelling contain detailed, high-quality data on the current 41 regulated products, subdivided in over 237 subgroups.
 The data regard sales, installed stock, energy efficiency, electricity and fossil fuel use, greenhouse gas emissions, acquisition, installation, energy and maintenance costs, consumer expenditure in total, revenues of industry, trade and retail, employment, etc..
-Apart from having been the lead consultant in many of these studies, VHK has developed the harmonised calculation method for this large and powerful database that transparently shows the achievements of the Commission in this policy field.
+VHK has developed and is maintaining the harmonised calculation method and data for this large and powerful database that annually shows the achievements of the Commission in this policy field.
+Reports

 Read more on our work for Ecodesign Impact Accounting.